Watches for Your Inner Geek

 After all, anyone can purchase a cheap wristwatch that has time, date, stopwatch, and alarm.
 (Er, excuse me while I hide my $15 Casio up my sleeve.)
 But to break the bank, or at least the piggy bank, and at the same time be able to glance at your wrist and learn the current phase of the moon — well, that takes a special kind of watch.

-In this article, we will consider several of these high-tech wristwatches, drool over some of the amazing features, gasp at a few of the prices, and try to think of at least one technophile in each of our lives who really deserves a new wristwatch, regardless of the potential sticker shock — perhaps a technophile every one of us knows all too well.
+In this article, I will consider several of these high-tech wristwatches, drool over some of the amazing features, gasp at a few of the prices, and try to think of at least one technophile in each of our lives who really deserves a new wristwatch, regardless of the potential sticker shock — perhaps a technophile every one of us knows all too well.

 One (O'clock) With Nature

-Speaking of the moon's phases, we may as well begin our survey by discussing the YES watch, which informs its Earth-sensitive owner of the daily and seasonal cycles of the sun and the moon, the times for sunrise and sunset, moonrise and moonset, and the lunar phase.
+Speaking of the moon's phases, I may as well begin this survey by discussing the YES watch, which informs its Earth-sensitive owner of the daily and seasonal cycles of the sun and the moon, the times for sunrise and sunset, moonrise and moonset, and the lunar phase.
 It naturally tracks the current time, but can present it in three different formats: analog, military, and digital.
 In addition, it has alerts for equinoxes and solstices, as well as new moons and full moons up to the year 2099.
 It does all this for any time zone, and is pre-programmed for almost 600 cities worldwide, automatically adjusting itself for daylight savings time.
 There are several models among their four lines, ranging in price from about $500 to $1000.

 For the outdoor adventurer, perhaps a better choice would be the Suunto X9 GPS Watch, which features a compass, an altimeter, a barometer, a chronograph, and even GPS navigation.
 But seeing that you will have to pay almost $700 to get one, you probably will not be able to spend too much time tramping around in the wild, and instead put in some overtime at the office.